acmoura/acmoura.github.io/content/home/talks.md

 - Workshop "The Causes and Consequences of Inequality", U Mannheim (Jun 2021)

+- Conference of the American Society of Health Economists (Jun 2021)

 - Spring Meeting of Young Economists 2021 (Jun 2021)